0x-r4bbit/angular-translate-ng-newsletter-article/article.md

 Of course, using asynchronous loading will cause a flash of untranslated content as the app loads.
 We can circumvent this side effect by setting a default language that is packaged with the app.
+Since angular-translate version `>=2.0.0` there's also a `translate-cloak` directive that helps you out with that problem.
+It adds a class to the element, where the directive is applied, and removes it, once the translation data is loaded.
+With this class you can control some CSS for your app to for example set content modules to `display: none` until language is loaded.

 One last cool feature: We can use local storage to store our language files. angular-translate provides the ability to use local storage; this capability can be enabled with one function: